Mahoning-Valley-Community/youngstownactioncenter-site/content/_index.md

 We come together to share our passion for worker justice, environmental and climate justice, racial justice, reproductive freedom, LGBTQAI+ community support and freedom, local sustainability, and robust democratic processes.

+Sign up [here](https://actionnetwork.org/forms/youngstown-action-center) to get our newsletter and let us know how you'd like to be part of our community.

-Follow us on Facebook to get invites to events and updates about what's going on with us!
+Follow us on [Facebook](https://www.facebook.com/YoungstownActionCenter) to get invites to events and updates about what's going on with us!
-Support us through our donation portal at Open Collective, a great, super transparent online fiscal sponsor.
+Support us through our donation portal at [Open Collective](https://opencollective.com/youngstownactioncenter), a great, super transparent online fiscal sponsor.